PandaSekh/PandaSekh/content/about.md

 - Self-hosting (I have a server that I use for various stuff)
 - Drawing (still learning)

 On this blog I mostly write about programming stuff.
-On [Arte della Lettura](https://www.artedellalettura.it) I write about the books I read (in italian).
+On [Arte della Lettura](https://www.artedellalettura.it) I write in italian about the books I read.

+If you have feedback, suggestions or corrections, please feel free to contact me (email can be found in my [GitHub profile](https://github.com/PandaSekh)).